-- (a) Water bodies, retention areas, detention basins and wetlands basins, may constitute up to forty (40) percent of required open space, provided that retention facilities are designed to provide safe access to water.
+- (a) Water bodies, retention areas, detention basins and wetlands basins, may constitute up to forty (40) percent of required open space, provided that retention facilities are designed to provide safe access to water and are preserved so that natural attenuation, retention, or detention of runoff is provided.
 Unless otherwise approved by the City Council, side slopes to retention facilities shall provide at least six (6) feet of horizontal run for each foot of vertical rise. - (b) The open space must be accessible from a public right-of-way.